andresteingress/andresteingress.github.io/_posts/2017-10-12-fn-project.md

 ### What's That?

 According to the [project homepage](http://fnproject.io), Fn is a _container native serverless platform_ for running functions.
-Maybe it is a bit too far fetched to call it a platform, however, it is a suite of tools, programs and libraries that allow for writing, testing and deploying functions on a FaaS (function-as-a-serivce} platform like AWS Lamda.
+Maybe it is a bit too far fetched to call it a platform, however, it is a suite of tools, programs and libraries that allow for writing, testing and deploying functions on a FaaS (function-as-a-serivce) platform like AWS Lamda.
 You're not forced to do so, you can also run the functions locally or in any other public or private cloud (so you can run them basically everywhere).

 Although coming from Oracle, Fn does not only support Java but basically every programming language according to the documentation.
-The `fn init` command however hows the following platforms/file extensions: `.js, .rb, .py, .java, .go, .php, .rs, .cs, .fs`.
+The `fn init` command however shows the following platforms/file extensions: `.js, .rb, .py, .java, .go, .php, .rs, .cs, .fs`.

 It's important to understand that the basic building block of Fn are containers.
 Every function defined is written and tested as a separate function and packaged in its own container.
 To be more precise, currently Docker is the primary technology for packaging and distribution (to Docker registries).
 However, according to Fn's github [FAQ](https://github.com/fnproject/fn/blob/master/docs/faq.md#which-languages-are-supported), the tool is build in a way so that it abstracts the actual container technology.

 ### The First Function

 Let's have a look how functions can be defined.
-One part of Projec Fn is the command line tool (CLI).
+One part of Fn is the command line tool (CLI).
 In order to install it locally you can run

 {% highlight shell %}
 curl -LSs https://raw.githubusercontent.com/fnproject/cli/master/install | sh